FromDoppler/hello-microservice/README.md

   We have `{FC79D827-86F3-4F93-8064-C4927957A1D2}` for the main project, `{646F92A1-8B19-43E0-BED1-8A56B6FB9352}` for the test project, `{9BE75F53-F47E-4B35-9560-AA039EBC5B1C}` for the solution files and `{A6DDDBE4-738F-4679-809B-D7786BD5E7E5}` for the solution itself.
 It is possible generate new IDs using any tool, for example [Online GUID / UUID Generator](https://www.guidgenerator.com/)

-- Ensure that the file `.doppler-ci` is a _symbolic link_ to `Jenkinsfile`
+- Ensure that the file `doppler-jenkins-ci.groovy` is a _symbolic link_ to `Jenkinsfile`

   **IMPORTANT:** If you do not know what a symlink is, ask.

-  - In Linux or Mac: `ln -s Jenkinsfile .doppler-ci`
+  - In Linux or Mac: `ln -s Jenkinsfile doppler-jenkins-ci.groovy`
-  - In Windows (with git bash as administrator): `export MSYS=winsymlinks:nativestrict; ln -s Jenkinsfile .doppler-ci`
+  - In Windows (with git bash as administrator): `export MSYS=winsymlinks:nativestrict; ln -s Jenkinsfile doppler-jenkins-ci.groovy`

 ### Push to GitHub